ThirstyGit/ecommerce/README.md

 12. Need to add admin capabilites.
 13. Need to add search capability.
 14. Ability to change a products image.
+15. Need the ability to add rating to products.

 ## Bugs
 1. Main page side bars do not work when there is not enough shops.